wern-apfel/Zenbook-UX434FAC/README.md

 Audio, brightness keys are working.
 With F6 the Screenpad can be enabled and disabled.
 F8  = Show Desktop.
-F10 = Disable/enable brightness
+F10 = Disable/enable brightness.
-F12 = Start Music Play/Pause
+F12 = Start Music Play/Pause.
-FN + A = Screenpad brightness
+FN + A = Screenpad brightness.
-FN + Space = Battery health charging 80%/100%
+FN + Space = Battery health charging 80%/100%.

 So far nearly everithing works!!??
 Will upload more updates when I have time.